Tomato plants wilting

 These wilt diseases are all soil-borne and can persist for many years in the soil even if no host plants are grown.
 They can also be brought into a garden on infected transplants or soil.
 Fusarium wilt does not spread above the ground from plant to plant.
 Each plant is individually infected when the organism enters the root system.

 The best defense is to grow or purchase resistant varieties.
-If you suspect a fusarium problem, only select varieties resistant to race 1 and race 2 of this disease.
+If you suspect a fusarium problem, select only varieties with resistance to races 1, 2, and 3 of this disease.
 However, under severe disease pressure, even plants with resistance to both strains may exhibit symptoms.
 Rotate tomato plants to another part of the garden or grow plants in containers (keeping infected soil out).
 Pull up and discard infected plants immediately.
 If you grow your own plants be sure to sterilize all plant growing equipment and supplies with a 10% chlorine bleach solution and use sterile soil-less growing media.

 There is no cure for this disease.
 Plants must be removed and destroyed.
 When planting, avoid all wet spots and build raised beds if drainage is less than ideal